jmblack15/jmblack15/README.md

 # Hello Everyone 👋🏻, I'm Jose

-I'm a passionate Front-end developer from colombia 🇨🇴, I have worked on projects with a development environment based on Reactjs.
+Front-end developer from colombia 🇨🇴, I have worked on projects with a development environment based on Reactjs.
 I also have experience in the integration of web applications using tools like GitHub, Notion, Slack and figma.
 I like to work in teams and always wanting to learn and be in this great world of programming

 - 🖥️ I'm looking for my first job position in the tech world, and I am open to the opportunity to collaborate on a project with impact and stimulating challenges
 - 👨‍💻 I am currently improving my technical skills by learning angular and getting better with react.